What is the Access to Medicine Index?

 How is the Index funded?

-The Access to Medicine Index has been independently developed by the Access to Medicine Foundation, using funding from the the UK's Department for International Development, the Bill & Melinda Gates Foundation, and the Netherlands' Ministry of Foreign Affairs.
+The 2021 Access to Medicine Index has been independently developed by the Access to Medicine Foundation, using funding by UK Foreign, Commonwealth, and Development Office, the Dutch Ministry of Foreign Affairs, Bill & Melinda Gates Foundation, Wellcome Trust and AXA Investment Managers.
 The Foundation is an independent non-profit organisation.

 Why is access to medicine a global issue?